A Framework for Generating Diverse Haskell-IO Exercise Tasks: Introduction

 We will not go into the technical details of how we create these artifacts in the implementation.
 Instead this presentation focuses on the framework's versatility in expressing interesting task ideas and generating variations.

-We will start by looking at how to encode task templates with Haskell types in a domain independent way.
-Next we give a short overview of the previously introduced specification language.
-Using these two components together, we show how to design a diverse range of exercise tasks on Haskell-I/O.
+We will first give a short overview of the previously introduced specification language.
+Next we will define the EDSL for describing tasks.
+Using both the specification language and the language of tasks together, we show how to design a diverse range of exercise tasks on Haskell-I/O.